 Steve & Neale’s Blog

-It seems to me that you have two choices when it comes to how you think of yourself.
+Proposition: You (and all of us) have two choices when it comes to how you think of yourself.

 Choice #1: You could conceive of yourself as a chemical creature, a “logical biological incident.”
 That is, the logical outcome of a biological process engaged in by two older biological processes called your mother and your father.